KeyboardKit/website/collections/_features/Essentials.md

 ---
 title: Essentials
-hero: /assets/heros/github.png
-description: KeyboardKit comes with a bunch of essential features and types.
 ---

 As you may have noticed, Apple provides a very limited API to custom keyboard extensions.
 You have to implement much functionality from scratch, including the keyboard view itself.